Tone Zone User Manual

 - 18.Play through the full song to verify section transitions sound smooth.

-The A and B buttons in the header let you store and compare two different plugin states:
+The A, B, C, and D buttons in the header let you store and compare up to four different plugin states.
+The STORE button saves the current settings to the active slot.

-Tip: Use A/B to compare your corrected mix (A) against a minimal-correction setting (B).
-This helps you verify the plugin is genuinely improving the mix rather than just changing it.
+Tip: Use A/B/C/D to compare multiple strategies side by side — for example: A = corrected mix, B = minimal correction, C = manual EQ only, D = different target curve.
+This helps verify the plugin is genuinely improving the mix rather than just changing it.

 14. Technical Specifications